-Soft upgrade
+Soft upgrade limitations

-Soft upgrade allows you run a newer version of Derby against an existing database without having to fully upgrade the database.
+Soft upgrade allows you to run a newer version of Derby against an existing database without having to fully upgrade the database.
 This means that you can continue to run an older version of Derby against the database.

 If you perform a soft upgrade, you will not be able to perform certain functions that are not available in older versions of Derby.
-For example, the following Derby Version 10.1 features cannot be used in a database that has been soft upgraded:
+For example, the following Derby Version 10.2 features cannot be used in a database that has been soft upgraded from 10.0:

-- Synonym functionality

-- Creating tables using the GENERATED BY DEFAULT option for identity columns

-- Reclaiming unused space using the
+- SYNONYMS - Creating tables using the GENERATED BY DEFAULT option for identity columns - Reclaiming unused space using the SYSCS_UTIL.SYSCS_INPLACE_COMPRESS_TABLE procedure

-SYSCS_UTIL.SYSCS_INPLACE_COMPRESS_TABLE procedure